vukasinterzic/WorkTimeVisualizer/README.md

 ## Other hardware:
 Apart from the 3d printed parts, the following is needed:
 -	Smaller Arduino board with EEPROM.
-Some boards such as Seeeduino Xiao don’t have EEPROM and you will need to use simulator.
+Some boards such as Seeeduino Xiao don’t have EEPROM and you will need to use emulator instead.
 I used ATTINY85 - https://amzn.to/3K7cdAL

 -	12 pixels of individually addressable 5V LED strip or individual NeoPixel LEDs.
 Files fit NeoPixel strip WS2812B with 60 pixel/meter - https://amzn.to/3YAC5Jw

 -	5V power adapter and a cable.
-You can use 5V port on your Arduino, or you can cut USB cable and solder + and - directly, or use 5mm female connector as I did.
+You can use 5V USB port on your Arduino, or you can cut USB cable and solder + and - directly, or use 5mm female connector as I did.
 -	10K resistor - https://amzn.to/40Z81Jd
 -	Push Button.
-I used this one: https://amzn.to/3IoVOX8
+For example this one: https://amzn.to/3IoVOX8

-Electronic connection is easy:
+## Electronic Circuit:

+![Circuit][IMG/WorkTimeVisualizerCircuit.png]

-## Known issues:
+# Known issues:
 * ISS1: button sometiems register multiple clicks.
 This can probably be fixed by software debounce.
 * ISS2: if turned off, time since last full hour will be lost.
 One hour timer will start from 0 after turned off.
 * ISS3: no reset function, need to go up to 13 to reset (using button)